kescardoso/datasetbucket/README.md

 - Implement more advanced metrics and recommendations for dataset analysis
 - Allow users to upload their own datasets in addition to datasets on kaggle
+- Work on getting more files accepted, like .txt, etc

 ## Contributors